In a rapidly developing event, there may not be time to issue an evacuation warning. When in doubt, GET OUT!

 - Instructions provide information and require you to take some action to be safe.

-There are three standard instructions you may receive:
+There are three standardized instructions you may receive:

 Shelter in Place

-- There is a hazard in your area and you should remain or go indoors, not go outdoors, and not evacuate the area.
-This may be the safest strategy for hazardous materials, law enforcement, or other incidents wherein an evacuation could actually increase the danger to you.
+- There is a hazard in your area and you should remain or go indoors, not stay or go outdoors, and not evacuate the area.
+This may be the safest strategy for hazardous materials, law enforcement activity, or other incidents when an evacuation could actually increase the danger to you.

-- Be sure your 72-hour emergency kit is ready to go.
-Consider collecting other items you want to take with you should you be ordered to evacuate and load them into your car in anticipation of an order to evacuate.
+- Be sure your Go-Bag is ready.
+Consider collecting other items you want to take with you and load them into your car in anticipation of an order to evacuate.

 - Review your emergency evacuation plan and be sure everyone residing in your home is familiar with it.
 Park your cars facing toward the street with keys in the ignition (if it’s safe to do so).

-- If the hazard is wildfire, review the list of things to do to protect your home from wildfire threat.
-If you have time, there are things you can do to prepare your house.
+- If the hazard is a wildfire, review the list of things to do to protect your home from wildfire threat.
+If you have time, here are things you can do to prepare your house.

 - The CodeRED alert is geographically targeted.
-If possible, Jefferson County Sheriff personnel will also knock on doors in the evacuation zone.
-If you think your home should be included, but you didn’t get an alert, err on the side of safety and evacuate.
+If possible, Jefferson County Sheriff’s Office personnel will also knock on doors in the evacuation zone.
+If you think your home should be included but you didn’t get an alert, err on the side of safety and evacuate.

-- If you are not at home when an evacuation order has been issued, you will not be allowed access to you home until the evacuation order has been lifted.
+- If you are not at home when an evacuation order has been issued, you will not be allowed access to your home until the evacuation order has been lifted.

-*In the event of an evacuation, Jefferson County sheriffs will direct you about the routes to use.
+*In the event of an evacuation, Jefferson County sheriffs will instruct you about the specific routes to use.
 DO NOT choose your own evacuation route – you have no way of knowing if you are putting yourself at greater risk.